rkunnema/formal-model-certificate-transparency/README.md

 ## Usage:

-Use `tamarin-prover --prove` to prove most lemmas.
+Use `tamarin-prover --prove={lemmaname}` to prove most lemmas.
 This can take a while and you need some memory.

 The models for revocation (in the appendix) or the addition of receipts to the SCT auditing model are disable by default and can be activated with the